LeonardoSanBenitez/Data-Base-in-C/anotations.md

 ### relation with the hardware
 * é mais rápido acessar dados (da memória secundária) quando eles estão proximos (have good locality)

 * B-trees solve this problem by grouping what would be many nodes together into a single giant node.
 That improve the locality and avoid the malloc overhead.
 That take advantage of the block structure of memory devices

 * Generally, a B-Tree node size is kept equal to the disk block size

+### B+trees

+* stores all data in the leaves of the tree.
+* Used to store the data in a database
+* Permite agrupar todo o roteamento de memória do bano de dados em poucos blocos de memória

 # How it works

+### Conceptualization

 * The keys are in increasing order.
 Subtrees are between two keys are between the range of those two